dell/csi-volumegroup-snapshotter/README.md

 ---

-#### Dell CSM Volume Group Snapshotter will be deprecated in CSM 1.14 (May 2025) and will no longer be supported.
+#### Dell CSM Volume Group Snapshotter is deprecated and will no longer be supported.

 ---